vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 can add more items, and pay with Vipps Hurtigkasse.

-In some cases, such as for donations and gifts, it may be acceptable to automatically trigger the Vipps payment when the user enters your website.
+In some cases, such as for donations and gifts, it may be acceptable to automatically trigger the payment when the user enters your website.
 This requires that the payment process is user initiated, and that there are no relevant terms and conditions or that the user has accepted any terms and conditions at an earlier stage.